 Decades ago, the University of Georgia was gifted two boulders with Native American petroglyphs carved into them.
 Adorned with spiral designs, and other images, these boulders are a testament to Georgia's Native American heritage.
+Our goal is to better protect these unique objects of Native American history, create a dedicated and permanent space at the University of Georgia's Laboratory of Archaeology, as well as educate the general public about Native heritage and culture throughout the state.

 Your support of this plan will help us create a learning experience that will educate students and visitors about archaeology and the Native American history of Georgia.